-Check your owners manual for specific end of season or storage procedures.
-This show will primarily focus on Fuel.
+Check your owner’s manual for specific end-of-season or storage procedures.
+This show will primarily focus on fuel.
 This guide applies to all small engines including tractors, mowers, string trimmers, chain saws, blowers, etc.

 The Deere owners manual states: